Regencies on behalf of Isabella II: Isabella II's coming of age and the beginning of the moderate decade

 The exile of Espartero produced a political vacuum.
-Joaquín María López was reinstated by the Cortes in the position of Head of Government on July 23 and in order to put an end to the Senate where the "esparterists" had the majority, he dissolved it and called elections to renew it completely —which violated article 19 of the Constitution of 1837 that only allowed to do it with a third of it—.
+Joaquín María López was reinstated by the Cortes in the position of Head of Government on July 23 and to put an end to the Senate where the "esparterists" had the majority, he dissolved it and called elections to renew it completely —which violated article 19 of the Constitution of 1837 that only allowed to do it with a third of it—.
 Likewise, he appointed the City Council and the Provincial Council of Madrid —which was also a violation of the Constitutiont o avoid that in an election the "Sesartaersts" could take over both institutions -—López justified it as follows: "when fighting for existence, the principle of conservation is the one that stands out above all: it is done as with the sick person who is amputated so that they may live"—.

 In September 1843, elections to Cortes were held in which progressives and moderates presented themselves in coalition in what was called a "parliamentary party", but the moderates obtained more seats than the progressives, who were also still divided between "temperates" and "radicals" and therefore lacked a single leadership.
 The Cortes approved that Isabella II would be proclaimed of age in advance as soon as she turned 13 years of age the following month.
 On November 10, 1843, the Constitution was sworn in and then, following parliamentary customs, the government of José María López resigned.
 The task of forming a government was given to Salustiano de Olózaga, the leader of the "temperate" sector of progressivism.